melchor629/youtubedl-audio-api/README.md

 ## Logging
 The server has logging for some points of functions.
 To modify the logging level, set `LOGGING_LEVEL` environment variable to the value you want.
 Valid values are `CRITICAL`, `FATAL`, `ERROR`, `WARNING`, `WARN`, `INFO`, `DEBUG` or `NOTSET`, see [logging][7] from Python.

+## Proxy

+You can set a proxy with the environment variable `PROXY`.
+Supported proxy protocols are http, https and socks5.

+If you want to use a proxy as a fallback, use `FALLBACK_PROXY`.
+This will be used if any call to the YT API fails.

   [1]: https://rg3.github.io/youtube-dl/
   [2]: http://flask.pocoo.org
   [3]: https://docker.com